TheWITProject/make-it-make-cents/README.md

 ### /backend
 1. Source the virtual environment `pipenv shell`
 2. Install the dependencies `pipenv install`
-3. Navigate into the `/backend` subdirectory and run migrations `python manage.py migrate`.
+3. Run migrations `python manage.py migrate`.

 Note: To close out of the virtual environment, you can press `[ctrl] + d`